 On Turn 1 you should look to play Pharaoh Cat, or Southsea Deckhand if you need to gain early control of the board against another Aggro deck.
-As a follow up, you will often want to use Dagger Mastery to help clear the board for your Turn 3 minion, which should ideally be a Hench-Clan Thug.
+As a follow up, you will often want to use Dagger Mastery to help clear the board for your Turn 3 minion, which should ideally be an EVIL Miscreant or SI:7 Agent.

 Another very strong opening play you can choose to go for is to invest into a powerful Edwin VanCleef.
 By using The Coin and cheap spells like Backstab, it is possible to get a VanCleef anywhere from a 6/6 all the way to a 10/10 on Turn 2.
 This is best attempted against other Aggro decks that have no form of hard removal or Silence effects.
 Attempting a play like this will usually result in a loss against opponents that can remove the threat, but it will otherwise win the game on the spot.

-Going into Turn 3, you should almost always want to play Hench-Clan Thug following the use of Dagger Mastery on Turn 2.
-You should make full use of spells like Backstab and Eviscerate in addition to your weapon to control the board, protecting your minions and allowing them to consistently push damage each turn.
+Going into Turn 3, you should almost always want to play EVIL Miscreant or SI:7 Agent if you are able to activate their Combo with Backstab.
+If you are unable to activate your combo you may opt to use Dagger Mastery with a Deadly Poison instead to help conrol the board.
+During this time you should also make full use of spells like Backstab and Eviscerate in addition to your weapon to control the board, protecting your minions and allowing them to consistently push damage each turn.
 Unless your opponent plays an urgent threat on the board, such as a Questing Adventurer or Scavenging Hyena, you should avoid trading away your minions and focus on damaging your opponent instead.